rholang/archive-old/README.md

-# Atlaskit
+# Rholang
-This is the repository of the
+This is the repository of the website [https://rholang.github.io/](https://rholang.github.io/).

 # Pre-requisites
+- Linux OS (due to some linux specific commands)
+- install globally
+  - yarn
+  - bolt
+    - yarn config set prefix ~/.yarn

 # Contributing